Bible translations into the languages of Indonesia and Malaysia: Sundanese

 J. Esser translated the Matthew into Sundanese language of western Java (1854).
 Then G.J.
 Grashuis translated Luke in 1886.
 In 1877, the whole New Testament was finished by Sierk Coolsma, and followed by the whole Bible in 1891.
 Coolsma also published some books of the NT in Arabic script (Jawi script) in 1871.

 Languages of Kalimantan

 Dayak Ngaju translation was the first bible translation into languages of Kalimantan (NT 1846, OT 1858).
 It was done by J. F. Becker and A. F. A. Herdeland and reviewed by Timotheus Marat and Nikodemus Tomonggong.
 The new Dayak Ngaju translation was published by the LAI in 1999.
 LAI also published translations in other Kalimantan languages, such as Ot Danum language (NT 1997) and Ma'anyan language (NT 1996).

+Languages of Maluku

+Ambonese Malay

+Wycliffe Bible Translators in partnership with The Protestant Church of Maluku translated the Ambonese Malay New Testament and portions of the Old Testament.
+It was dedicated on September 4, 2022.

 Languages of Sulawesi

 Buginese

 B.F.
 Matthes (1818–1908) translated the Bible into Bugis language of southern Sulawesi (1863 Matthew, 1888 NT, 1901 OT) and Makassar language (1864 Matthew, 1888 OT, 1900 NT).